Here is why I insert a “sic” after all my references to “World War” in Learner.

 It will be up to the World Court to compensate those victims at the expense of the Security Council every time it fails its principal task: ensuring more security around world, not less.

 Defeated nations often win the technological arms race.
-They tend to adopt the most up to date weapons and the most lethal of foreign tactics.
+They tend to adopt up-to-date weapons and lethally modern of foreign tactics.
 Since their obsolete hardware was destroyed, their replacement equipment is state-of-the-art.
 On the other side, victorious generals often prepare for the last war and thus lose the next one.

 Every weapon government adopts at least a dormant weapon technology.
 In so doing, it tries to deter takeover by more aggressive neighbors.
 Somnolent liabilities instead of emergency assets, these vestigial technologies atrophy, then bloat into pretexts for elite corruption, political repression and undue taxation.
 We info proletarians are compelled to exploit short-term profit, usury, environmental and workforce craziness to satisfy unsatisfiable weapons overheads.